flor14/strapvizpy/README.md

 # straPy

+## Summary

-Performs bootstrapping of a dataset to produce plots and statistics for use in final reports and documents.
+Performs bootstrapping of a dataset column to produce plots and statistics for use in final reports and documents.

+The purpose of this package is to simplify and automate the process of creating simple bootstrap distributions of numerical data columns.
+The package will have a module which intakes a dataset column and relevant parameters such as the desired confidence bounds and number of simulations.
+The module will perform the simulation statistics to generate the bootstrap mean distribution and relevant statistics such as the sample mean and bootstrapped confidence interval.
+The package will also contain a module for visualization of the bootstraped confidence interval, and a module for creating a professional publication-ready table of the relevant statistics.

 ## Installation